Last Updated on December 8, 2021 by Shaun Snapp

 Replacing systems with new systems because they were not documented properly and the necessary maintenance was not performed is a sad state of affairs.
 However, we see this lack of documentation in our own customers.
 Many IT workers are rewarded for not documenting by being considered more critical, while those good actors that do document are punished by being more easily let go.
 And, of course, that does little to incentivize doing documentation.
 It is also a rare company that employs professional technical writers who are far more skilled at writing and help take the load off of IT resources to perform documentation.
 This may be a newsflash to organizations, but your best technical resources are normally not your best resources for creating documentation.

 All of this is to say many of these issues with documentation and system maintenance are dysfunctionalities of implementing companies.
 Buying new systems will not cure that fundamental dysfunctionality.

 Killer Workloads for Mainframes

-We began evaluating Gartner in applications an found they lacked expertise there.
-Then we found that Gartner knew nothing about databases, as we covered in the article Can Anyone Make Sense of the ODMS Magic Quadrant?, and they also don’t understand mainframes or the mainframe market.
+We began evaluating Gartner in applications and found they lacked expertise there.
+Then we found that Gartner knew nothing about databases, as we covered in the article Can Anyone Make Sense of the ODMS Magic Quadrant? and they also don’t understand mainframes or the mainframe market.
 We are still looking for some area of technology where customers should listen to Gartner.
-Gartner is an excellent firm to listen to if one wants to be guided to the most expensive solutions and one can be sure that the term “open source” will never pass through the lips of a Gartner analyst as….well they know where their bread is buttered.
-Their model of taking 1/3 or their income from vendors (and that this money is concentrated in the largest vendors) guarantees this outcome in their “research.”
+Gartner is an excellent firm to listen to if one wants to be guided to the most expensive solutions, and one can be sure that the term “open source” will never pass through the lips of a Gartner analyst as….well they know where their bread is buttered.
+Their model of taking 1/3 of their income from vendors (and that this money is concentrated in the largest vendors) guarantees this outcome in their “research.”